The LA Vegetarian And Vegan Delivery Guide21 restaurants offering vegetarian and vegan food for pick-up and delivery in LA.

 Not all plant-based foods are created equal.
 For example, even though pre-packaged spaghetti noodles and Absolut vodka are technically vegan, that still doesn’t mean you should be mixing them for dinner (although we wouldn’t judge you if you did).
-So whether you’re a vegetarian, vegan, freegan, flexitarian, or just watched What The Health in quarantine, here are 16 (very good) vegetarian and vegan options for takeout and delivery.
+So whether you’re a vegetarian, vegan, freegan, flexitarian, or just watched What The Health, here are 21 vegetarian and vegan options for takeout and delivery.

 Between the wellness lattes, avocado toasts, and abundance of succulents, Butcher’s Daughter may be the quintessential Abbot Kinney spot, but in a Shyamalan-esque twist, their menu is way more than just Instagram fodder.
-Everything from the spaghetti squash carbonara to the basil BLT with adzuki bacon is full of flavor and tastes remarkably... not like cardboard.
-They also just launched Butcher’s Bodega, where you can buy a variety of groceries and sundries such as olive oil, pancake mix, frozen ravioli, and body wash.
+Everything from the cashew ricotta-stuffed ravioli to the basil BLT with adzuki bacon is full of flavor and tastes remarkably... not like cardboard.
 Available for takeout and delivery.

 Ah, Crossroads.
 This upscale spot in West Hollywood is like the gateway drug of the vegan world - either you’ve taken your non-vegan friends here, or you were once brought here by a plant-based pal.
-It’s because Crossroads is an easy, non-controversial choice - the menu is solid (and more importantly, recognizable), featuring pizzas, pastas, and starters like “crab” cakes.
-And now, not only is that menu available to-go, but they’re also selling cook-at-home meal kits, which include DIY grilling kits, pizza kits, and strawberry shortcake.
+It’s because Crossroads is an easy, non-controversial choice - the menu is solid (and more importantly, recognizable), featuring pizzas, salads, and starters like gluten-free zucchini blossoms.
 Available for takeout and delivery.

 Despite what popular media would have you believe, eating vegan isn’t all baby carrots and heads of lettuce.
 In fact, plant-based food can be greasy, decadent, and rich - a sentiment clearly understood by the people at Doomie’s.
 This Hollywood spot has a variety of couch-approved foods, including vegan chili cheese fries, jalapeno bites, and mac and cheese, plus plenty of burgers for the carnivore in your life.
 Open 11am-midnight during the week (and 24 hours on weekends) for pick-up and delivery.

 Double Zero breaks every single rule in the pizza handbook.
 Mozzarella is replaced by cashew-based cheese.
 There’s not a slice of real pepperoni in sight.
 And they dare to attempt the craft in a state other than New York (gasps).
 But who cares?
 Rules are meant to be broken.
 Our favorite pie here is the simple margherita, which comes with a great tomato sauce and some basil, but if you want something more exciting, the potato with roasted garlic is pretty good, too.
-They’ve also just started experimenting with deep-dish - the toppings change weekly, but some of the past ones include cacio e pepe, ricotta, and buffalo cauliflower.
 Available for delivery and takeout.

 With locations in Atwater Village and DTLA, there’s a decent chance you’re not too far from Dune’s fantastic falafel sandwich, made on house-baked flatbread, or their hummus plate.
 So take full advantage.
 And if you’re ordering from there, why not throw in a mezze plate while you’re at it, and maybe a chicken shawarma, too?
 Because if there’s one thing we’ve learned over the last few weeks, it’s that there’s no such thing as over-preparing.
 Available for takeout and delivery.